rremple/intervalidus/readme.md

 On 2024-07-15, no expected tier on 2024-08-01
 ```

+There is a sample billing application provided that demonstrates how both of these 1D and 2D structures could be used to
+support time-oriented logic like billing directly, including prospective calculation and retrospective
+adjustments/refunds.

 Sometimes one wants to treat multiple values as valid in the same interval.
 For example, a product team may add/remove
 features in each numbered release of a product. `DataIn1DMulti` could be used to model what features belong in what
 releases, this time using intervals based on integers rather than dates.